JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 <a name="beast"></a>
 #### 6.1.1.3 Run the MCMC analysis using BEAST 2

 Open the software BEAST 2 and click on “**Choose File...**” to select the XML input file [`co1_strict_clock.xml`](res/co1_strict_clock.xml).
 Leave everything else at their default values and click “**Run**” to start the analysis.
-This should take no more than 5 minutes.
+Don't go for coffee yet, this should finish very fast.

+You can calculate the time your run will take by checking the time/Msamples output in the screen log.
+E.g., 28s/Msamples means 28 seconds for 1 million samples.

-Note on thread/CPU usage: You may choose one or two thread, depending on your computer.
-However, with a single partition, BEAST 2 can only use a single thread for the calculation of the likelihood.
-You can calculate the time your run will take by checking the minutes/Msamples output in the log file.
+Note on thread/CPU usage: You may choose more than one thread depending on your computer; however, with a single data partition, BEAST 2 will only use a single thread for the calculation of the likelihood and specifying more threads can rather slow it down.
+For long alignments of multi-gene datasets with several partitions that might run weeks, [optimization](https://beast.community/performance) in terms of threads, instances, CPU, and GPU can be useful.

 <details>
- <summary> Issue closing the BEAST 2 App on Mac OS X (click here)</summary>
+ <summary> Issue with closing the BEAST 2 App on Mac OS X (click here)</summary>

 --------
-If you experience difficulties quitting the BEAST 2 App on Mac OS X, either "Force quit" BEAST 2 via the Activity Monitor or execute BEAST 2 via the Terminal using the command `/Applications/BEAST_2.7.1/bin/beast -threads 2 co1_strict_clock.xml`
+If you experience difficulties quitting the BEAST 2 App on Mac OS X, either "Force quit" BEAST 2 via the Activity Monitor or execute BEAST 2 via the Terminal using the command `/Applications/BEAST_2.7.1/bin/beast -threads 1 co1_strict_clock.xml`

 --------
 </details>